Dominique Heintz

-Dominique Heintz (born 15 August 1993) is a German professional footballer who plays as a centre back for club 1.
-FC Köln.
+Dominique Heintz (born 15 August 1993) is a German professional footballer who plays as a centre back for club Fortuna Düsseldorf.

 Career

 On 28 April 2018, Heintz played as Köln lost 3–2 to SC Freiburg which confirmed the club's relegation from the Bundesliga.

 In May 2018, SC Freiburg announced Heintz would join the club for the 2018–19 season.
 The transfer fee paid to Köln was reported as €3 million.

 On 21 December 2021, it was announced that Heintz would join Union Berlin in January 2022 when the transfer window opened.

 On 31 August 2023, Heintz returned to Köln on a one-year contract.

+On 19 June 2026, Heintz signed a two-season contract with Fortuna Düsseldorf in 3.
+Liga.